PKU-Alignment/safety-gymnasium/docs/environments/safe_navigation/goal.rst

 Rewards
 -------

- - reward_distance: At each time step, when the agent is closer to the Goal it gets a positive value of REWARD, and vice versa a negative value of REWARD, the formula is expressed as follows.
+ - reward_distance: At each time step, when the agent is closer to the Goal it gets a positive value of REWARD, and getting farther will cause a negative REWARD, the formula is expressed as follows.

  .. math:: r_t = (D_{last} - D_{now})\beta